Pedestrian hit by car in Hayward dies

-On Tuesday, Aug.
-18, the City of Hayward Police Department was informed that the victim of a pedestrian/vehicle crash on July 19 on Hwy.
-63 at Main Street had passed away on Aug.
-15 from injuries sustained during the crash.
+The City of Hayward Police Department was informed on Tuesday, Aug.
+18, that the victim of a pedestrian/vehicle crash on July 19 on Hwy.
+63 at Main Street had passed away on August 15 from injuries sustained during the crash.

-The victim was identified as 35-year-old Filiberto Temich Malaga of Madison, Wisconsin.
-He passed away at St. Mary’s Hospital intensive care unit in Duluth.
+Filiberto Temich Malaga, 35, of Madison passed away at St. Mary’s Hospital intensive care unit in Duluth.

 The 49-year-old driver of the vehicle that struck the pedestrian was from New Hope, Minnesota.